By: C. W. Stratton, MS, CASAC

 - Don’t tell your father/mother I gave you the money.

 With these behaviors and statements, families feel that they have control of the situation.
 However, knowing what the individual is doing and protecting them from harm doesn’t provide an avenue for the individual and family to get better.
 It enables the addicted person to continue the behavior and not have an opportunity of seeing the dangers and damage they’ve created.

 Their Fixes Aren’t Working on Me!

-The addicted individual will guilt loved ones into accepting their actions or even threaten self-harm to get what they want, which is often just to continue using.
-There still exists the illusion of control on the part of the parents or spouse despite the chaos that’s evident.
-Families adapt to the addicted individual which makes it comfortable for that person to continue using.
+The addicted individual will guilt loved ones into accepting their actions or even threaten self-harm to get what they want, often to continue using.
+There still exists the illusion of control for the parents or spouse despite the evident chaos.
+Families adapt to the addicted individual, which makes it comfortable for that person to continue using.
 Even though enabling isn’t the family intent, this is often the outcome.

 When the Addict Wants to Fix Themselves

-There does come a time when the addicted individual experiences a crisis or form of consequence that begins to put things in perspective that may result in the person contemplating the need to make changes in their lives.
+There does come a time when the addicted individual experiences a crisis or a consequence that begins to put things in perspective that may result in the person contemplating the need to make changes in their lives.
 Some life-altering experiences include:

 - Loss of family relations